 A cool ASCII engine that lets you create art and games from ASCII text!

 Screenplay writer.
 Useful for films, YouTube videos, and anything else of that nature.

 A really cool program that lets you make your very own point-and-click text-based games! ...I really gotta finish a game with this sometime.

 It's what i use to write my site articles.
 It puts you in this zen-zone of writing without distractions, and even lets you put on typewriter sounds.
 Free but Windows only.
 (If you're on macOS or Linux, use FocusWriter instead.)

 It's sort of like a mix of Foobar and MusicBee (see below).
 I like it.
-Currently trying it out as my non-Spotify media player at time of writing.

 The best free audio editor ever made.
 Can do a lot of basic audio stuff.